 If your weather station is down for calibration or routine maintenance, please contact NEWA@cornell.edu.
 Otherwise, please take steps to remedy the problem.

 Make sure the battery in the weather station is good.
-On WLcom, voltage readings are found at the bottom of the weather information box, under other weather parameters.
+On RainwiseNet, click on download and view the battery voltage readings in the last column in the downloaded CSV file.
 Battery voltage readings that drop below 5.9 volts indicate the battery should be replaced.
 The replacement 6 volt battery is a Werker WKA6-5F.

 Also, please perform the following checks to troubleshoot your IP-100 data connection: